MichelML/michelml/README.md

 - become a better investor
 - start a poc page for techdreams.io
 - make a public repo out of blog structure
+- grow presence on medium
+- grow presence on quora